mrandrewmills/Fixed-Width-Text-File-Toolkit/readme.md

 Q. WHY DID YOU MAKE THIS WHEN THERE ARE ALREADY OTHER TOOLS/PRODUCTS AVAILABLE?

-A. I made this because I wanted to learn more about text-processing functions within PHP and wanted reusable code to deal with Fixed Width Text Files.
-I decided to share it with others because I'd like to see them improve upon my code and take it in directions that never would have occurred to me.
+A. I wanted to learn more about text-processing functions within PHP and wanted reusable code to deal with Fixed Width Text Files.
+I decided to share it because I'd like to others improve upon my code and take it in directions that never would have occurred to me.

 Q. CAN THIS TOOLKIT WORK WITH REMOTE FILES OVER HTTP:// OR HTTPS://?